happypeter/edocs/mixin.md

 __Friendly Ecosystem__

-No premission needed to connect to the network through REST API and any languange that developers already familiar with.
-Therefore product and service can be developed rapidly.
+No permission is needed to connect to the network through REST API and any language that developers already familiar with.
+Therefore products and services can be developed rapidly.

 生态友好